Skip to main content

 That means you need to properly investigate the incident, follow your disciplinary procedure, give the employee the chance to put their argument forward, and allow them the opportunity to appeal against your decision.

-Of course, you may wish to suspend the employee while the investigation is taking place.
+You may wish to suspend the employee while the investigation is taking place.

 Summary